-How to fix iOS 10 and iPhone 7 battery life problems
+How to fix iOS 11 and iPhone 8 battery life problems

 - Let go.

-On iPhone 6, iPhone 6 Plus, iPhone 6s, and iPhone 6s Plus, the power button is located on the right side:
+For iPhone 6 and later, the power button is located on the right side:

 On iPhone through iPhone 5s, and iPhone SE, the power button is located on the top: